 Billings is a larger medium-sized city located in the state of Montana.
 With a population of 109,577 people and 28 constituent neighborhoods, Billings is the largest community in Montana.

 Billings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Billings is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Billings who work in office and administrative support (11.18%), sales jobs (10.52%), and management occupations (9.62%).

-The education level of Billings citizens is very high relative to the national average among all cities (21.84%): 35.05% of adults in Billings have a bachelor's degree or even advanced degree.
+The citizens of Billings are very well educated compared to the average community in the nation: 35.05% of adults in Billings have a bachelor's degree or even advanced degree.

 The per capita income in Billings in 2018 was $34,178, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $136,712 for a family of four.
 However, Billings contains both very wealthy and poor people as well.